 Our approach is as follows:

 We will use publicly available RNA (and DNA) sequencing data to divide embryonal rhabdomyosarcoma into 5 groups.
+We will use Pax7:Foxo1 rhabdomyosarcoma as a ERMS-similar outgroup.
 We’ll know that these groups cover the full breadth of embryonal rhabdomyosarcoma (eRMS) because these biopsy samples represent all children across North America who were enrolled in Children’s Oncology Group (COG) clinical trials.